MCDReforged/MCDReforged/docs/source/plugin_dev/classes/ServerInterface.rst

 Parameter *args*: The args to be formatted

 Keyword Parameter *language*: Specific language to be used in this translation, or the language that MCDR is using will be used

-Keyword Parameter *fallback_language*: Fallback language used when the current language translation not found

 Keyword Parameter *kwargs*: The kwargs to be formatted